 Following are the steps to implement scriptless test automation

-Keywords should be created as in English like language which is easy for everyone to understand.
+- Keywords should be created in the English language which is easy for everyone to understand.

 Advantages of Scriptless Test Automation